 Being proactive can be the first step in preserving your credit.

-If you’re facing medical bills that will be difficult to pay, Griffin says your first objective is to keep your debt out of collections while you work to understand your charges.
+According to Griffin, if you have medical bills that will be difficult to pay, your first goal should be to keep your debt out of collections while you work to understand your charges, says Griffin.
 You should negotiate with your medical provider and figure out the best way to pay off your debt.
 “Most hospitals and medical providers would rather work with you to help you find a way to pay than send your bill to collections,” he says.

 Explore assistance programs